Abdallah-Afifi/Heaps-Notes/README.md

     - Ensure understanding the difference between max and min heaps.
     - Pay attention to index calculations when implementing heap operations.

-Certainly!
-Let's delve into the details of insertion, building, deletion, and removal, along with illustrations on how to calculate the number of comparisons for each operation.

 ### Insertion: